DeGa-Alliance/Co-builders/REAYOU TEC.CO.md

 K-play official only supports users to apply as individuals, and official needs the legal qualification documents in validity.
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from K-play official.
 This will be attested and publicly confirmed by those representatives.
 Details for this will be provided after your application is submitted on GitHub.

 ## Capital & Plan (required)
- - How much money do you have on-hand, and how much do you have access to?
+ - How much money do you have on-hand, and how much do you have access to? about ten thousand usd. all in
  - What kind of app or game do you plan to develop?
+A guessing game, and we're planning to create a social inform platform in metaverse.
- - How much money do you plan to develop the app or game?
+ - How much money do you plan to develop the app or game? ten thousand usd.

 ## About Community (required)
  - Does your team have any experience of operating active community which is about blockchain, DeFi and metaverse?
+Of course we have
- - How many people in your community?
+ - How many people in your community? ahout 1thousand
- - What community scale is expected in the first three months? (how many people)
+ - What community scale is expected in the first three months? (how many people) 1.5k

 ## Risks & Challenges (required)

 Please tell us about some of the challenges that would prevent the development of application and how you might address them.
+   As the low ebb in global blockchain industry, it may be a big crisis.
 ### Application Materials
 ##### - Applicant
 ##### - Purchase amount